EscagedoGutierrez/UPC_Starter_Edition/README.md

 - **T — Trace**
   Producing a stable, auditable record.

-This pipeline produces **deterministic, reproducible meaning** — the foundation of stable AI reasoning.
+This pipeline produces **deterministic, reproducible meaning**, the foundation of stable AI reasoning.

 **1 — The Issue With AI (Drift, Ungroundedness, No View‑From‑Somewhere)**